SirLich/sapiens-creative-mode/readme.md

  - Fixed crash when clicking 'unlock all skills'
  - Add 'Stop Storm' and 'Start Storm' functionality, accessible with buttons, or with console.
+ - Add ability to set fill type properly when using 'instant dig' mode.